-File read operations in python are of three types.
+The file read operations in Python are of three types.

 - Read file contents as text (Text Mode)